aspose-cells/Aspose.Cells-Doc-md/reportingservices/what-s-new-in-aspose-cells-for-reporting-services/_index.md

 This page describes the most interesting new Aspose.Cells for Reporting Services features introduced in recent releases.

+## Aspose.Cells for Reporting Services  22.10

+* Fix a few bugs.
+* Support to render numbers format.

 ## Aspose.Cells for Reporting Services  22.9

 * Support to render SXC format.